Daniel Patrick Cassidy

 - B.S., Geology, University of Wisconsin, 1985

 - In situ chemical oxidation

 - Wastewater treatment

-Dr. Dan Cassidy is professor of environmental engineering, site remediation and waste treatment in the Department of Geosciences at Western Michigan University.
+Dr. Dan Cassidy is professor of environmental engineering, site remediation and waste treatment.
+Dr. Cassidy is also the director of the graduate and undergraduate certificate programs in applied hydrogeology in the Department of Geological and Environmental Sciences at Western Michigan University.

 Cassidy focuses on understanding the biogeochemical processes controlling degradation of halogenated hydrocarbons in natural groundwater systems.
 Using a combination of laboratory and field measurement techniques, he applies geochemical and engineering expertise to better assess the long term fate and transport of organic pollutants in the environment.